SpikeInterface/spikeinterface/doc/how_to/handle_times.rst

 across many timestreams.
 For example, an experiment may involve displaying a stimuli to an animal and recording the stimuli-evoked neuronal responses.
-It is critical that timings is represented in a clear way across data streams so they may be properly syncronised during analysis.
+It is critical that timings is represented in a clear way across data streams so they may be properly synchronised during analysis.

 Below, we will explore the ways that SpikeInterface represents time